The user typically interacts with one UI window at a time. At a high level, focus identifies one UI window which gets the user's interaction.

 Focus identifies one view

 A UI window is constructed with a Fuchsia view, typically just one.
 Focus moves between these views, and those views must be connected to the global view tree.
 When focus moves to a view, that view is notified that it has gained focus, and the previously focused view is notified that it has lost focus.

 There is always a focused view.
 If a focused view becomes disconnected from the view tree, it loses focus, and the view's parent gains focus.

-Input modalities like keyboard and shortcut build their interaction models on top of focus.
+Some input modalities, like keyboard and shortcut, build their interaction models on top of focus.
 For example, only the focused view may interact with the user's keyboard.
 A view that loses focus cannot receive keyboard events.

-Products can construct their own model of focus movement.
-For example, a workstation-type product can choose to give focus to the view that is under a mouse cursor's click.
-Or a touchscreen-type product can choose to give focus to the view that is under a user's finger.
-Or an accessibility feature can choose to give focus to a view, driven by vocal commands or special gestures.
+For example, a workstation-type product can choose to move focus to the view that is under a mouse cursor's click.
+Or a touchscreen-type product can choose to move focus to the view that is under a user's finger, when it initially touches the screen.
+Or an accessibility feature can choose to move focus to a view, driven by vocal commands or special gestures.

-This hierarchy of models allow products to construct specific guarantees for its own use.
-For example, a workstation-type product wishes to ensure that a lockscreen cannot "leak" keyboard events to any UI window behind the lock dialog.
+Through creative use of focus rules, a product can construct guarantees specific to its own use.
+For example, a workstation-type product may wish to ensure that a lockscreen cannot "leak" keyboard events to any UI window behind the lock dialog.
 If a UI window's view is disconnected from the view tree, it cannot receive focus, and thus cannot interact with the keyboard.